gwilken/warGames-svg-css-game/README.md

 This homage to the classic 1983 movie "warGames" uses only one SVG file and CSS to create a game with an 80's terminal like user interface.

+The US is divided into 4 regions that can do electoral battle with each other.
+States points are based on their electoral college vote number.

 Who said CSS can't be fun?
 Or fast.

 <a href="https://gwilken.github.io/ElectoralWarGames/">https://gwilken.github.io/warGames-svg-css-game/</a>